Aliases for NLRP6 Gene

 The protein encoded by this gene binds arginine-vasopressin and may be involved in the arginine-vasopressin-mediated regulation of renal salt-water balance.
 The encoded protein also mediates inflammatory responses in the colon to allow recovery from intestinal epithelial damage and protects against tumorigenesis and the development of colitis.
 Finally, this protein can increase activation of NF-kappa-B, activation of CASP1 through interaction with ASC, and cAMP accumulation.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Feb 2013]

 GeneCards Summary for NLRP6 Gene

 NLRP6 (NLR Family Pyrin Domain Containing 6) is a Protein Coding gene.
-Diseases associated with NLRP6 include Lateral Myocardial Infarction and Subclavian Steal Syndrome.
+Diseases associated with NLRP6 include Subclavian Steal Syndrome and Lateral Myocardial Infarction.
 Among its related pathways are Toll-Like receptor Signaling Pathways.
 GO annotations related to this gene include vasopressin receptor activity.
-An important paralog of this gene is NLRP3.
+An important paralog of this gene is NLRP12.

 UniProtKB/Swiss-Prot for NLRP6 Gene